 Each year we hold 2 big events to which all parents, grandparents and carers are invited.
 These are a Christmas Party and Sports Day.
 There may be a number of other events throughout the year which will be advertised.

+We post information on Tapestry for you to access.
 There is a notice board in the foyer which includes current notices, weekly plans, minutes form committee meeting, polices and news items which will help keep you up to date with current events and themes.

 Staff are always available for feedback when you drop them off or collect them from Pre-School.